 I noticed little one is more willing to eat something that has some good garlicky flavour, than plain food.
 Mummy’s girl for sure.

 She didn’t want to try my orange chicken though, she woke up on the wrog side of the bed at that time, and decided to be whingy like a proper diva for most of the day.
 Toddlers, hey!
 And here’s you have, my amazing Chinese orange chicken, do give it a try!

-f you’ve liked my EASY ORANGE CHICKEN RECIPE or any other recipe on the blog then don’t forget to rate the recipe and let me know how you got on in the comments below, I love hearing from you!
+f you’ve liked my HEALTHY CHINESE ORANGE CHICKEN or any other recipe on the blog then don’t forget to rate the recipe and let me know how you got on in the comments below, I love hearing from you!
 You can also FOLLOW ME on FACEBOOK, and PINTEREST to see more delicious food and what I’m getting up to.